 This is our Complete Guide to Surfing Tamarindo in Costa Rica.

-The best time of year to surf in Tamarindo is from March to October, making for a long surfing season that continues even when the vacationers have packed up and left off.
-As such, it’s no surprise that many of the more respected influencers in the surfing world stick around for a lot longer than just a quick holiday.
+The best time of year for surfing Tamarindo is from March to October, making for a long surf season that continues even when the vacationers have packed up and left off.
+As such, it’s no surprise that many surfers stick around for a lot longer than just a couple of weeks.